GitPascalP/pylegend/README.md

-# pylegend
+# PyLegend
-Simple GUI Tool to create a basic legend for graphs and plots
+Simple GUI Tool to create a basic, independend legend all kinds of visualizations.

-**STILL IN DEVELOPMENT AND NOT WORKING YET**
+## Setup

+## Guide

+execute "python pylegend_creator.py" from scripts directory and insert label names and desired colorcoding.

+## Changelog